mrma2318/Credit_Risk_Analysis/README.md

 ### SMOTEENN Algorithm to Predict Credit Risk
 - In addition to oversampling and undersampling algorithms, there is also combination (over and under) sampling algorihtm, SMOTEENN.
 For the SMOTEENN algorithm, I used a combinatorial approach of the over and undersampling to determine if the results from the combinatorial approach are better at predicting credit risk than the resampling algorithms.

 - After the data was resampled using SMOTEENN, I used the Logistic Regression classifier again to make predictions and evaluate the model's performance.
 Then I calculated the accuracy score of the model, generated a confusion matrix, and printed out the imbalanced classification report, Image 2.
+The script can be found by going to [credit risk resampling](https://github.com/mrma2318/Credit_Risk_Analysis/blob/0ec98ebfd633c7a89b07de90b9255b451f8a2f98/Starter_Code/credit_risk_resampling.ipynb).

 #### Image 2: SMOTEENN Algorithm
 ![SMOTEENN Algorithm](https://github.com/mrma2318/Credit_Risk_Analysis/blob/4c91ebadcdafa788a68adfc572d3abaa9d50da06/images/SMOTEENN.png)